symfony/symfony-docs/reference/constraints/Time.rst

 Time
 ====

-Validates that a value is a valid time string with format "HH:MM:SS".

 Validates that a value is a valid time, meaning either a ``DateTime`` object or a string (or an object that can be cast into a string) that follows a valid "HH:MM:SS" format.